 - Severe 70-94 dBHL

 Profoundly deaf people cannot hear sounds quieter than 95dB.
-In the Deaf community, the word deaf can mean different things- ‘deaf’ refers to a loss of hearing, whereas ‘Deaf’ with a capital ‘d’ refers to identified membership of a linguistic and cultural minority.
+In the Deaf community, the word deaf can mean different things- ‘deaf’ refers to a loss of hearing, whereas ‘Deaf’ with a capital ‘d’ refers to identified members of a linguistic and cultural minority.
 Irish Sign Language (ISL) is the principal form of communication for Deaf people in Ireland.
 Sign language arose and developed from within Deaf communities.

 Deaf students often communicate using sign language and lip reading.
 Some D/deaf students use cochlear implants or hearing aids.
 A cochlear implant is a small, complex electronic device that can help to provide a sense of sound.
 A cochlear implant is very different from a hearing aid.
 Hearing aids amplify sounds so they may be detected by damaged ears.
 Cochlear implants bypass damaged portions of the ear and directly stimulate the auditory nerve.

 A student who is hard of hearing has some degree of hearing loss.
-Students who are hard of hearing usually communicate using a combination of strategies that rely on his/her remaining degree of hearing ability which can be enhanced by a hearing aid or an assistive hearing device.
-These may include public address systems, induction loops and transmitter/receiver systems with a clip-on microphone for the lecturer.
+Students who are hard of hearing usually communicate using a combination of strategies that rely on his/her remaining degree of the hearing ability which can be enhanced by a hearing aid or an assistive hearing device.
+These may include public address systems, induction loops, and transmitter/receiver systems with a clip-on microphone for the lecturer.